timofeyturner/timofeyturner/README.md

 - 👋 Hi, I’m @timofeyturner
-- 👀 I’m interested in IT, Internet-marketing, copywriting, editing, design, web-dev
+- 👀 I’m interested in YouTube, Business, Crypto, Motivation, Self-development, Knowledge
-- 🌱 I’m currently learning foreign languages, frontend-development
+- 🌱 I’m currently learning foreign languages, knowledge of self-development, YouTube and Crypto
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ambitious people who want to make a difference in the world
-- 📫 How to reach me ...
+- 📫 How to reach me - nickname @timofeyturner on all social networks

 <!---
 timofeyturner/timofeyturner is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.